Scripting Guide

 divider()

-Query functions are available inside on_view hooks.
+Query functions are available inside register_view, register_hover, and register_menu closures.
 They let you fetch related notes from the workspace without leaving the scripting layer.

 get_children(note_id)